The Futures Academy

 The Futures Academy is an applied research and strategic consultancy organization.
 It was established in January 2003 and located in the Faculty of the Built Environment in the Dublin Institute of Technology, Ireland.

-The Futures Academy was created to provide a creative approach towards strategic planning in Ireland by providing professional guidance to those agencies, organisations and individuals concerned with making long-term business decisions.
+The Futures Academy was created to provide a creative approach towards strategic planning in Ireland by providing professional guidance to those agencies, organisations and individuals concerned with making business decisions "into the needs of a future world."

 Aims

 The main aims of the Futures Academy include: